ok-sh/fruttidimare-stories/README.md

-There are some funny CSS - Javascript Animations in this Project.
+Some funny CSS && Javascript Animations from fruttidimare-stories.com